unk1ndled/rs-doc-check/README.md

 ![Screenshot of a clippy warning displayed in the commit interface of GitHub](./.github/screenshot.png)

+This GitHub Action has been forked from [actions-rs/clippy-check](https://github.com/actions-rs/clippy-check).
+The original project published under the name `rust-clippy-check`.
+See [LICENSE](LICENSE) for copyright attribution details.

 ## Example workflow

 Note: this workflow uses [`dtolnay/rust-toolchain`](https://github.com/dtolnay/rust-toolchain) to install the most recent `nightly` clippy.